-If you consider design and content differently of each other, something tends to be lost in the union.
-Under such situations, contents are cut, the story is told with inconsistency and designs are reshuffled.
+If you consider design and content differently from each other, something tends to be lost in the union.
+Under such situations, contents are cut, the story is told with inconsistency, and designs are reshuffled.
 But by adopting the content-first strategy, both the content and designs are synchronized to work together, as a whole.

 The present process followed by you may indicate to be effective and efficient.
-But, if you are not building the sites around the content, then you may have to be confronted with unexpected timeline and scopes, which is ruled out by the content-first approach.
+But, if you are not building the sites around the content, then you may have to be confronted with unexpected timelines and scopes, which are ruled out by the content-first approach.

 But as it is said, everything comes with its own pros and cons.
 Let’s have a quick look at a few cons that this approach might have:

-In case, you do not have trusted content writers, this might prove to be an additional overhead, but at the end, it is worth it!
+In case, you do not have trusted content writers, this might prove to be an additional overhead, but in the end, it is worth it!

 Content-first design is a method in which the content of your website is used to determine the design of your website.
 By following this method for your website’s design, your user interface will develop in a more evolving manner by supporting what is inside it.